Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 • What is the career center’s role or connection to departments that have received financial contributions from this employer, and what, if any, responsibilities or expectations does this create?
 How does this impact the the career center’s level of service?
 How are sponsorship programs communicated around campus internally?

-The career center staff understand the potential value of such programs but have concerns about the implications for students who are not included.
+In this regard, the career center staff understand the potential value of such programs but have concerns about the implications for students who are not included.

 Additionally, the career center staff are concerned about the precedent set by providing this kind of special assistance.
 Any steps taken must be actions the career center would take for any requesting employer, regardless of donor status.